eebange/used-cars-data-analysis-hadoop-hiveql/README.md

 This data is for academic, research and individual experimentation only and is not intended for commercial purposes.
 Imagine a web app that can estimate the listing price of a vehicle.
 What features of the vehicle should be used to build a price prediction regression model?

-## Group Information
 **Members:**
-- Erik Ebangelista Garcia eebange@calstatela.edu
+- Erik Ebangelista Garcia eebange@calstatela.edu erik.eban@gmail.com
-- Dhruba Barua
-- Elias Trujillo
-- Fernando Olvera

 ## Data